openwisp/openwisp-docs/general/help-us.rst

 very active in the community** so they can help you achieve what you need.

-**Hiring a specialist is usually more effective than trying to figure it out alone**: specialists know OpenWISp very well, they can suggest what are the best ways to accomplish something with the least effort, with the highest quality and in the least time at the least cost.
+**Hiring a specialist is usually more effective than trying to figure it out alone**: specialists know OpenWISP very well, they can suggest what are the best ways to accomplish something with the least effort, with the highest quality and in the least time at the least cost.
 Moreover, they will produce solutions that can also be shared with the rest of the community and become part of the OpenWISP ecosystem.

+To find an OpenWISP expert, look in our `communication channels
+<http://openwisp.org/support.html>`_, especially the mailing list.

 9. Contribute technically
 ~~~~~~~~~~~~~~~~~~~~~~~~~